LinkedInLearning/continuous-integration-tools-4490242/ch3_cloud_service_providers/03_01_aws_codepipeline_codebuild/README.md

 - https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html

-- CodeBuild needs permission to update the functions
 - CodePipeline should use the Zip format, not the clone format

 - https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html

+- attach the policy to the role created by codebuild